Atthaganagara Sutta Talks

 In the Aṭṭhakanāgara Sutta, the householder Dasama inquires of Ananda if there is a single quality taught by the Buddha that would result in release from all views ignorant of Four Noble Truths.
 Ananda explains that it is a well-concentrated mind developed through Right Meditation that results in abandoning the defilements of greed, aversion, and delusion bring to cessation all fabricated (wrong) views.

-The single quality of awakened Right View is the culmination of wholehearted engagement with the Eightfold Path.
+The single quality of Jhana, a well-concentrated mind, supporting awakened Right View is established through wholehearted engagement with the Eightfold Path.

 The Buddha describes Awakened Right View as having a profound understanding of suffering: